tslamic/jokster/README.md

 }
 ```

-Dagger will inspect the class, look at the return types of the methods annotated with `@Provides` and say: _I now know how to create these objects!_
+Dagger will inspect the class, look at the return types of the annotated methods, and say: _I now know how to create these objects!_

-Another method might need an `OkHttpClient` to create an instance:
+Another method might need an `OkHttpClient` to create a dependency:

 ```kotlin
 @Module